cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

 RelRO                         : ✘
 ```

 Good news!
-Stack canaries are not employed in this binary, nor is NX, meaning the stack is executable.
-In theory, this means that we should be able to overwrite the retrun address of the current stack frame with the address of our shellcode, which can also be included in our input string to the program.
+Stack canaries are not employed in this binary, making a stack-smash much easier.
+Nor is NX enabled, meaning the stack is executable.
+In theory, this means that we should be able to overwrite the return address of the current stack frame with the address of our shellcode, which can also be included in our input string to the program.
 The first task is to determine at what offset into our input string will overwrite the return address.
 We could calculate this manually, but it's easier to use the handy 'pattern generator' functionality of GEF as follows:

 ```
 :::console